I Miss You Already (And You're Not Even Gone)

 "I Miss You Already (And You're Not Even Gone)" is a song recorded by American country music artist Faron Young.
 It was released in February 1957 as a single only.
 The song reached No. 5 on the Billboard Hot Country Singles & Tracks chart.

 Chart performance

 Billy Joe Royal version

 The song was recorded by American country music artist Billy Joe Royal, under the title "I Miss You Already".
-It was released in August 1986 as the third single from the album Looking Ahead.
+It was released in August 1986 as the second single from the album Looking Ahead.
 The song reached No. 14 on the Billboard Hot Country Singles & Tracks chart.